wordofwarning/wordofwarning.org/coronavirus/index.md

 # artist_size: 1 # optional - size of artist name 1-5.
 Default is 1.
 Set longer names to lower values

 ---
-Below are links to information from our venue partners about how they are handling Coronavirus.<br>*Please note — reflects the most recent information received from the venues + partners we work with + was **last updated on 13 March 2020 at 1.40pm**.*
+Below are links to information from our venue partners about how they are handling Coronavirus.<br>*Please note — reflects the most recent information received from the venue partners we work with + was **last updated on 13 March 2020 at 2.15pm**.*
 <hr>
 ##### [19-21 March | *IDOL* by Jamal Gerald](/current/2020-springsummer/gerald)
 The Royal Exchange Theatre's <a href="http://www.royalexchange.co.uk/coronavirus" target="_blank">Coronavirus information page</a>.